mvolkmann/star-it/README.md

 representing the many Array methods that are mimiced, and "it" for iterable.

-Note that only the filter and map functions are safe to use with infinite sequences.
+Note that only the filter, map, skip, and take functions are safe to use with infinite sequences.

 See star-it-spec.js for usage examples.
-To run the tests, enter "npm test".
+To run the tests,
+* install Node.js
+* enter "npm install"
+* enter "npm test"

-See IteratorsAndGenerators.pdf for associated presentation.
+See IteratorsAndGenerators.pdf for an associated presentation.